Fingerprint Technology Helps Solve Cold Case

 Soon after, Brock received the call he had been waiting for—there was a hit on the fingerprint.
 Timothy David Nelson, Jr., of nearby Cumberland, Maryland, was arrested, and he later pleaded guilty to kidnapping and sexual abuse charges.
 Last month, he was sentenced to 30 years in prison.

 In the years following the crime, the FBI’s Criminal Justice Information Services Division launched the Next Generation Identification system to enhance its biometric capabilities.
-Now, the system’s search algorithm can pick up the most minute detail on fingerprint fiction ridges.
+Now, the system’s search algorithm can pick up the most minute detail on fingerprint friction ridges.
 The new system leads to faster and more accurate results.

 So although no match could be found in 1999, the FBI’s advancements in fingerprint technology helped investigators solve the case after almost 20 years.